-98. The property and funds of the Society must only be used for promoting the Objects and do not belong to the Members but, subject to compliance with the rule entitled 'Authorising Conflicts of Interest' in these Rules:

-- (a) Members, Directors and Connected Persons may be employed by or enter into contracts with the Society and receive reasonable and proper payment or expenses for goods and services supplied. - (b) Members, Directors and Connected Persons may be paid interest at a reasonable rate on money lent to the Society. - (c) Members, Directors and Connected Persons may be paid a reasonable rent or hiring fee for property or equipment let or hired to the Society. - (d) Members, Directors and Connected Persons may receive benefits from the Society in their capacity as a beneficiary.
+- 98. The property and funds of the Society must only be used for promoting the Objects and do not belong to the Members but: - (a) Subject to compliance with the rule entitled 'Payment for supply of goods and/or services' Members, Directors and Connected Persons may be employed by or enter into contracts with the Society and receive reasonable and proper payment or expenses for goods and services supplied. - (b) Subject to compliance with the rule entitled 'Conflicts of Interest' in these Rules, Members, Directors and Connected Persons may be paid interest at a reasonable rate on money lent to the Society and be paid interest on shares subject to the 'Payment of Interest' rule in these Rules - (c) Members, Directors and Connected Persons may be paid a reasonable rent or hiring fee for property or equipment let or hired to the Society. - (d) Members, Directors and Connected Persons may receive benefits from the Society in their capacity as a beneficiary. - 99.
+A Director must not receive any payment of money or other material benefit (whether directly or indirectly) from the Society, except: - (a) As permitted under the rule entitled 'Payment for supply of goods and/or services' in these Rules. - (b) Reimbursement of reasonable out of pocket expenses actually incurred in running the Society. - (c) The benefit of indemnity insurance as permitted by any applicable provision of the Charities Act. - (d) An indemnity in respect of any liabilities properly incurred in running the Society (including the costs of a successful defence to criminal proceedings). - (e) Where authorised by the court or the Act.